Possible overturning of Roe sends abortion fight to states - NewsBreak

 Possible overturning of Roe sends abortion fight to states

-If the U.S. Supreme Court follows through on overturning the landmark 1973 Roe v.
-Wade case that legalized abortion nationwide, it would immediately split the country into states with abortion access and those that outlaw it.

-Some states had already been preparing for the potential that the high court could weaken or overturn Roe, but the bombshell leak of the draft opinion appeared to accelerate that drive Tuesday, setting the country on course for an even more jumbled landscape of abortion rights even before the court actually issues its ruling.
+The bombshell leak of a draft opinion suggesting the Supreme Court is poised to overturn the landmark Roe v.
+Wade case legalizing abortion nationwide has set the country on course for an even more polarized and fluctuating landscape of abortion rights.

-Almost immediately after Politico released the draft Monday night, Republicans who had fostered a decades-long push to end abortion rights cheered the prospect while Democrats vowed to fight the possible overturning of a constitutional right that has been in place for nearly a half-century.
+Almost immediately, Republicans who had fostered a decades-long push to end abortion rights cheered Roe's potential fall.
+Democrats vowed to fight the possible loss of a constitutional right that has been in place for nearly a half-century.

+The Supreme Court confirmed the leaked draft, first published by Politico, was an authentic document but said Tuesday “it does not represent a decision by the court or the final position of any member on the issues in the case.”

+Though the draft opinion could change, Democrats and Republicans across the states pledged action amid warnings such a ruling could also put other rights at risk —battles that could likewise play out in the states.

 In California, Democrats who wield control of the state Legislature and the governor’s office issued a joint statement late Monday announcing they would seek to amend the state’s constitution to enshrine abortion rights.